espressif/esp-sr/docs/en/audio_front_end/README.rst

 #.
 Use **ESP_AFE_VC_HANDLE** to create and initialize AFE (``voice_communication_init`` needs to be configured as true)
 #.
 AFE feed: Input audio data and will run AEC in the feed function
 #.
 Internal: BSS/NS algorithm processing will be carried out.
-If it’s dual MIC, the miso algorithm processing will be carried out later.
+If it's dual MIC, the miso algorithm processing will be carried out later.
 #.
 AFE fetch: Return the audio data and the related information after processing.
 The AGC algorithm processing will be carried out.
 And the specific gain depends on the config of ``afe_config_t`` structure.
-If it’s dual MIC, the NS algorithm processing will be carried out before AGC.
+If it's dual MIC, the NS algorithm processing will be carried out before AGC.

     .. note ::
         ``wakenet_Init`` and ``voice_communication_Init`` cannot be configured to true at the same time